JotaroSan13/AWS-EC2-Login-Script/README.md

 2. SSH Login User

 Once both fields have been added, it will verify the information and perform a SSH connection into the EC2 box.

+Be sure to add the Key Folder location to the script prior to running.

 ##Tip